Weasel Coffee, Schmeasel Coffee

 Finding weasel coffee on a menu, however, is not that easy.
 We’ve been sampling lots and lots of Vietnamese coffees, which are usually brewed through a drip-filter and served with sweet, condensed milk.
 But we’ve only come across Weasel coffee once – at least we were told it was the real thing.
 Did it taste any different?
 Not really.
 Sure, it was good and I was grateful it wasn’t Nescafe 3 in 1, but I’m not sure if it is worth the hype.

 David, a fellow travel blogger, disagrees.
 “Never before had I tried coffee that tasted so good.”
 You can read about David’s quest for genuine weasel coffee on Malaysia Asia travel blog.
 I have to admit, his story kind of upset me because I thought I had been conned.
-But after coming across an article about the world’s priciest coffee in Vietnam Business News, it seems that we all might have been swindled.
+But after coming across an article about weasel coffee in the Smithsonian Magazine, it seems that we all might have been swindled.
 What do you think?
 Is weasel coffee worth it, or is it all just a bunch of crap (pun intended)?